If you would like to come and do a weeks work experience in my office please email me at gillian.keegan.mp@parliament.uk

 When my work experience with Gillian at Westminster was confirmed, I was delighted.
 It certainly lived up to my expectations, and more.
 Walking across the Parliamentary Estate and recognising familiar politicians and sitting in on a Commons debate was amazing.
 Working with Gillian and her excellent team has proven to be more than exciting with the fast-paced work.
 From researching statistics and essential information for briefings to attending Gillian’s meetings – this truly is a great opportunity for anyone interested in politics.

 For me, it was a great insight into how much work goes on behind the office door.
 There was always something going on in the office, and something interesting or important that someone was working on.
 A day in the office could involve going through Gillian’s post, cataloguing constituents’ emails, research, planning and communication for speeches, events and meetings.
-Personally, I really enjoyed researching for Gillian’s upcoming events, it was fun to learn more about crucial issues that are relevant to constituents and communities - to think that I would be a part of the work that supports my MP seemed unreal.
-And if that wasn’t close enough to the political action, to sit-in a meeting with Gillian, taking notes while she was discussing business proposals that were relevant to real problems such as education and the environment was a brilliant opportunity.

 Overall, the experience has given me a real perspective of how MPs, like Gillian, work in Parliament; their responsibilities and tasks, but also, I have worked alongside the great team that are constantly planning, researching, writing and logging information for her.
 Gillian and the whole team have made me feel very welcome and included - and I was overwhelmed by the responsibilities they have entrusted me with.
 Also, the team have been great when I have needed support, asked questions about my work and how to get around Parliament.
 Having completed my work experience with Gillian and her team at Westminster, I now feel more knowledgeable about following a career path in politics and all the opportunities that it offers.
-For anyone thinking about a future career in politics I would highly recommend applying for work experience with Gillian Keegan MP.
+For anyone thinking about a future career in politics I would highly recommend applying for work experience with Gillian Keegan.

 John Blanding - 21 year old, constituent